HaoranLiHelsinki/MATLAB/HYDRA_W/README.md

           LV1: level 1 product; e.g., Ze, V, LDR ...

-20191007: Retrieving LV0 data from netcdf is feasible.
+20191007: 1) Retrieving LV0 data from netcdf is feasible.

           For number of chirps == 3 only

           Velocity folding and alias are corrected (see two subfunctions)

+          2) LV1: A ploting function is added (Ze+LDR+v in one figure)